-After waiting 2-4 minutes, plug everything back and check if the issue gets resolved.
+After waiting 2-4 minutes, plug everything back in and check if the issue gets resolved.

 OBS usually comes in two versions i.e. 32 and 64 bits.
 The software is shipped in two versions because the Windows operating system is also shipped in two versions.
 A big difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform, which affects the speed at which they can complete tasks.
 In this solution, we will navigate to OBS’s installation directory and select the correct version of the software after checking your bit version.

 First, we will check the version of the operating system installed on your computer.

 - Right-click on This PC and select Properties.

 - Once in the computer properties, check underneath the subheading of the System and check the type in front of System type.
 Note down the type of operating system and proceed with the instructions below.

 Now we will be navigating to the installation folder of OBS and launching the correct version of the application according to the bit architecture in your computer.